SLH News - 76ers Logo

 The Modern Era: A Logo for a New Generation

-In 1999, ownership decided it was time for another update to keep up with an ever-changing sports market demanding fresh designs from teams across all leagues.
+In 1999, ownership decided it was time for another update to keep pace with an ever-changing sports market that demanded fresh designs from teams across all leagues.
 The result was the version we see today-Benjamin Franklin’s head covered in stars with “PHILA 76ERS” written above him in bold font typeface.
-The logo became an instant hit among fans and media alike, who praised its sleek look and felt while honoring Philadelphia's past with subtle nods to American Revolution imagery (the stars).
+The logo became an instant hit among fans and media alike, who praised its sleek look and feel while honoring Philadelphia's past with subtle nods to American Revolution imagery (the stars).

 In addition, 2006 marked another significant milestone for the team as they replaced the red and white stripes on their uniform shorts and jerseys with blue and white ones, further solidifying their commitment to staying true to their form, even amidst the rapid changes in professional sports leagues.
 It's worth noting that during this time, NBA odds and betting lines were gaining popularity, reflecting the growing interest in the sport among fans and bettors.